 Social media may be the doom of mankind and rational thought as we know it, but it can be useful.
 Even as a safety tool.
 Never before in the history of travel have your friends and family been privy to a minute-by-minute update of your whereabouts, available in their pocket anywhere in the world.
 Before you leave home, give your friends/family a social media heads-up: ‘If you don’t see me post a carefully filtered sunset selfie for five days straight, get in touch and see if I’m okay.’

-Footsteps in Peru, a female solo traveller’s journey through South America.
+Footsteps in Peru, a female solo traveler’s journey through South America.

 The adventurer Steve Fossett once said, "The good thing about flying solo is this: it's never boring."
 We tend to agree.
 Although heading to the departure lounge with nothing but a passport and a prayer can be a bit scary, the one thing it isn't going to be is lame.
 This is the story of one female solo traveler.
 Writer and photographer Marianna Jamadi.